 Diagnosis and treatment planning

-It is critical that you take an active role in the smile design.
+It is critical that you take an active role in smile design.
 Spend time in the decision-making and planning of your smile.
 Ask questions and understand the corrective limitations of the procedure.
-If necessary, have more than one consultation to feel comfortable that your we understands your objectives.
+If necessary, have more than one consultation to feel comfortable that we understand your objectives.

 Preparation of teeth

 This appointment will take from one to four hours.
 To prepare the teeth for your da Vinci Veneers™, your teeth are lightly buffed to allow for the small added thickness of the veneer.
 Usually, about half a millimetre of the tooth is removed, which may require a local anaesthetic.
 At this appointment, a mould is taken of the teeth, which is sent to a Da Vinci certified dental lab for the fabrication of the veneers.
 This should take no longer than two weeks for your new smile to be created.
 In most cases, your dentist will fit you with a temporary smile during the fabrication of your new Da Vinci Veneers.